 On March 13, 2017, the Trump Administration released his “skinny budget”, his administrations’ first federal budget blueprint revealing the President's plan to dramatically reduce the size of the Government.

-At first my plan was to write a quick summary of my budget findings and provide a synopsis of the preverbal “winners and losers” of this proposals.
-However, after giving the 62-page document a deep dive – I started to realize that not only was this “dead on arrival” as stated by Senator Lindsey Graham, BUT this proposal would never pass a Red Team Review…let alone a Source Selection Committee.
+At first, my plan was to write a quick summary of my budget findings and provide a synopsis of the preverbal “winners and losers” of this proposal.
+However, after giving the 62-page document a deep dive – I started to realize that not only was this “dead on arrival” as stated by Senator Lindsey Graham, but this proposal would never pass a Red Team Review…let alone a Source Selection Committee.
 Why?
 There is way too much fluff!

 As a Proposal Professional, my lifelong dream has always been to provide productive feedback to the Government on the development of their Requests for Proposals (RFPs) – so now I will take my opportunity to do so informally.
 After you are done giving the blueprint your own once over –do you think this proposal would pass a Source Selection?

 Summary of America First: A Budget Blueprint to Make America Great Again

 The graphic above and the table below represent a quick and summarized budget analysis for each major Federal Agency over the past four years as compared to the proposed 2018 “skinny budget”:

 The table below summarizes three distinct areas for each Federal Agency where the 2018 “skinny budget”: